EdLandon/AzureFunctionAsyncServiceTemplate/README.md

 5. Running by default on localhost:7046.
 See http function URIs:
     "http://localhost:7046/api/HTTPApplesFuncRun"
     "http://localhost:7046/api/HTTPOrangesFuncRun" in the test web age index.html in the root of the project.
+6. Fire-up the test harness web page or use postman to send a request for apples.
+Put a breakpoint inside of (1) the applles func and then (2) the queue processing func.